pablobernabeu/website-files/content/post/2021-07-21-surviving-discrimination-and-confronting-it/index.md

 <div class = 'alert alert-secondary' role = 'alert' style = 'margin-top: 40px; margin-bottom: 40px; padding-bottom: 15px;'>
 This blog post does not provide a complete overview of the atmosphere at university or in academia, where I think that fairness is far more common than discrimination.
-Let's keep up the good work, and be mindful of the rest.
+Let's keep up the good work and be mindful of the rest.
 </div>

 There is discrimination at European universities and in the corresponding academia.
-Minorities are too often oppressed and abused through the use of casual remarks, concerted attacks, unequal respect towards different groups, unfair hiring decisions, and other negligent behaviours.
+Minorities are too often oppressed and abused through the use of casual remarks, concerted attacks, unequal respect towards different groups, unfair hiring decisions and other negligent behaviours.
 Professional and personal negligence is the reason why this discrimination is tolerated and condoned by staff of higher authority.
 Cases of discrimination are not normally shared by the universities, but they are sometimes registered on the websites of student unions, other student forums, or in the press.

-Discrimination cases would be unsurprising in some big-money industries.
-At university, on the contrary, they are striking---first, because there are mechanisms to tackle and resolve them (however rigged they will be sometimes); second, because the other conditions of the job---notably, the salary---do not compensate for the negligence in the social sphere (even if there are many applicants for a single post in academia).

 ## *Homo homini lupus*